 Food is an essential part of everyone’s lives.
 The type of food for any society or the group largely depends on the availability of edible raw materials, its preparation and food habits.
 In recent years RTE snack foods have become popular and commercially available worldwide including India.
 Some of such RTE products are puffed and popped grains, popcorn, potato chips, wafers, flakes, granules, potato puffed cubes, extruded foods etc. and have become integral part of the food habits.
 The growing demand of such snack and breakfast foods is due to changing food habits of children and teenagers, extended working hours, increasing number of single person households, different eating times, different food choices by individual family members, economic or buying power and more number of working women, etc. (Haritha et al., 2014).
 The marketing potential exists for snacks or RTE foods production will meet the increasing demands of snacks and their need to be healthy (Euromonitor, 2002).
 There is an exhaustive list of RTE breakfast cereals or the snack foods prepared using single component of cereals, pulses, fruits, vegetables or with composite mixture of multi-components.
 Consumers want snacks or RTE foods that taste good, smell good, feel good, look good and in addition, nutritionally superior or healthy.
 Snacks prepared from single component do not fulfil all these requirements especially the nutritional quality.
 On the other hand, there exists possibility of incorporating desired proportion of suitable or selected ingredients to enrich the nutritional level of end product which can easily be accomplished using extrusion technology.
 This provides an opportunity to manipulate the proportion of different ingredients in the blend to prepare end products of desired or pre-determined quality standards not only to meet the demand of the consumers but at the same time balanced composition of the products.
 The use of extrusion cooking technology in the preparation of RTE snacks, breakfast cereals, baby foods, pet foods and other especially texturised food products has been initiated in the year 1930.
 The extrusion technology improves the digestibility of the food and bioavailability of nutrients (Singh et al., 2010 and Gu et al., 2008).

-Food extrusion is a high temperature short-time cooking process which involves simultaneous thermal and pressure treatment along with mechanical shearing, resulting in changes such as gelatinization of starch, denaturation of protein, inactivation of enzymes and anti nutritional factors, improvement in digestibility and biological value of proteins and complete cooking of the extrudates to obtain ready-to-eat products (Singh et al., 2007).
+Food extrusion is a high temperature short-time cooking process which involves simultaneous thermal and pressure treatment along with mechanical shearing, resulting in changes such as gelatinization of starch, denaturation of protein, inactivation of enzymes and anti-nutritional factors, improvement in digestibility and biological value of proteins and complete cooking of the extrudates to obtain ready-to-eat products (Singh et al., 2007).
 Physico-chemical changes occur during extrusion cooking which includes binding, cleavage, loss of native conformation, fragment recombination and thermal degradation etc. (Joy-steel et al., 2012).
 The final product quality mainly depends on extrusion process variables.
 This suggests proper adjustment of process variables to produce desired quality products (Chessari and Sellahewa, 2001).
 Feed moisture, screw speed, die configuration, feed rate and extruder barrel temperature had significant effect on physical and functional qualities of extruded products (Chiu et al., 2013; Oke et al., 2013).
 Feed moisture and barrel temperature are the most prominent effect on quality of extruded product.
 In order to improve the protein content of extruded foods in India, research and development on incorporation or fortification of legumes like soybeans, grams, green gram, etc. in extruded foods is being focused which will fulfill the nutritional balance of the products.

 2. Advantages of extrusion cooking